sitara-21/vardict/README.md

 # VarDict
-Pipeline to run VarDict Mutation Caller
+Pipeline to run VarDict Mutation Caller.

+## Overview
 This repo includes different components and respective scripts for those components required to run VarDict mutation caller.
 The main script ```00_vardict_pipeline.sh``` contains different components for running VarDict on samples from end-to-end.
 Description of each component can be found below.

 ## Step1